Skip to main content

 Using existing answers

 If your custom answer can be expressed using other built-in answers, you don’t need to create a new Answer implementation.
-Instead, declare an extension using the existing calls function:
+Instead, declare an extension using existing answers:

 fun <T> SuspendAnsweringScope<T>.returnsDelayed(value: T) {